Free SPF Record Checker

 Catch problems before they cost you.

-Create a free Unspam account to re-run these checks on a schedule and get alerted the moment your setup breaks.
+Create a free Unspam account to save your results and re-run these checks anytime, so you catch a broken setup before it costs you.
 No credit card.

 What is an SPF record?

 SPF (Sender Policy Framework, defined in RFC 7208) is a published list of the servers allowed to send email for your domain.
 It lives as a single DNS TXT record on the sending domain that starts with v=spf1, followed by mechanisms that name authorized sources and a final all policy.
 When a mailbox provider receives a message, it checks the sending IP against the SPF record on the envelope (Return-Path) domain and uses the result as one signal for inbox placement.
-SPF is also one of the building blocks of DMARC, so a correct record is part of meeting the Gmail, Yahoo, and Microsoft sender requirements that increasingly reject unauthenticated bulk mail.
+SPF is also one of the building blocks of DMARC, so a correct record is part of meeting the bulk sender requirements at Gmail, Yahoo, Outlook.com, and Apple.

 How to read your result